-- I. Acceptance at PRE-NURSING LEVEL

-- The Pre-Nursing Level is designated for any student who intends to pursue nursing as a major but has not yet completed the pre-requisite courses to enroll in the nursing major courses.
-Students at this level declare pre-nursing (PRNU) as their major.
-Acceptance to the pre-nursing level does not guarantee admission to the Nursing Major Level.

-- II.
-Admission at the NURSING LEVEL (NURS)

-The Nursing Major Level is designated for any student who has satisfactorily completed the pre-requisite requirements for enrollment into the first nursing major courses, and who has been admitted into the Nursing Program.
-Students at this level declare Nursing (NURS) as their major.

 - I. A student who intends to pursue nursing as a major shall complete and submit the application for acceptance to the Pre-Nursing Level with the required transcripts and other documents to Administrative Office staff. - II.
-The Pre-Nursing level student who is ready to request for admission to the Nursing Major Level will consult with one's academic advisor and, with the advisor's knowledge, will submit a letter to the Nursing Admissions and Academic Standards Committee (AASC) requesting admission to the Nursing Major Level of the BSN program.
-This letter will include the current prerequisite and cumulative GPA, evidence of completion of all pre-requisites, score for California Reading Test (CRT), and plans for success in the program, and evidence of acceptance at the Pre-Nursing Level.
-(Refer to policies on Admission to the Nursing Major and Priority Enrollment into Nursing Courses and California Reading Test.) - III.
 Students who have disclosed a misdemeanor conviction must submit police and court clearances with application.
-Clearances must be obtained within 60 days of the application deadline. - IV.
-Applications will be reviewed by the AASC chair once the admission packet is complete. - V. The Office Administrative Assistant shall initiate/update a student file/record. - VI.
-The Nursing Program AASC will review the files of students whose applications for admission are complete. - VII.
+Clearances must be obtained within 60 days of the application deadline. - III.
+Applications will be reviewed by the AASC chair once the admission packet is complete. - IV.
+The Office Administrative Assistant shall initiate/update a student file/record. - V. The Nursing Program AASC will review the files of students whose applications for admission are complete. - VI.
 The Nursing AASC Chair or designee shall determine the level and assign a nursing faculty advisor for each student.
-(Refer to Advisement Policy.)

-- VIII.
-The Nursing AASC shall transmit letters of admission to the Nursing Program Director. - IX.
+(Refer to Advisement Policy.) - VII.
+The Nursing AASC shall transmit letters of admission to the Nursing Program Director. - VIII.
 Should there be more applicants than spaces available in the courses, admission priority shall be determined according to the priority enrollment policy.
-(Refer to policy on Admission to the Nursing Major and Priority Enrollment into Nursing Courses.) - X. All nursing majors shall be advised by the nursing faculty unless they are restricted (per UOG criteria).
-Restricted students shall be advised by the English department. - XI.
-Falsification of information on the acceptance or admission application form will result in the applicant being removed from the list of eligible students.
-The applicant will no longer be eligible for acceptance or admission into the nursing program.
+(Refer to policy on Admission to the Nursing Major and Priority Enrollment into Nursing Courses.) - IX.
+All nursing majors shall be advised by the nursing faculty unless they are restricted (per UOG criteria).
+Restricted students shall be advised by the English department. - X. Falsification of information on the acceptance or admission application form will result in the applicant being removed from the list of eligible students.
+The applicant will no longer be eligible for acceptance or admission into the nursing program. - XI.
+All students must successfully complete the Pre-Admission Examination (PAX), with no less than 50th percentile in each section and with a minimum composite score of 120 overall before acceptance to NU200 and NU214The Pre-Nursing level student who is ready to request for admission to the Nursing Major Level will consult with one's academic advisor and, with the advisor's knowledge, will submit a letter to the Nursing Admissions and Academic Standards Committee (AASC) requesting admission to the Nursing Major Level of the BSN program.
+This letter will include the current pre- requisite and cumulative GPA, evidence of completion of all pre-requisites, and plans for success in the program, and evidence of acceptance at the Pre-Nursing Level.
+(Refer to policies on Admission to the Nursing Major and Priority Enrollment into Nursing Courses

+Reviewed: 5/2004, 2005, 2006, 11/06, 2/08, 5/09, 4/11, 10/11, 12/12, 02/16, 05/17, 10/19, 9/21

+Revised: 5/17/94, 5/6/97, 5/11/99, 2006, 2/08, 5/5/09, 11/11, 02/16, 10/1, 9/21 nursing level.